-Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Pensions Liability discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries (Aon) is engaged to provide The effects on the net pension's liability of changes in individual assumptions can be measured.
+Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries (Aon) is engaged to provide the Authority with expert advice about the assumptions to be applied.
+The effects on the net pension's liability of changes in individual assumptions can be measured.
 For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £675,000.
 During 2020/21, the Authority's actuaries advised that the net pension liability (the amount showing on the balance sheet) had decreased by £189,000 as a result of previous estimates being corrected as a result of actual experience and increased by £5,784,000 attributable to updating of the financial assumptions used.